 Transformations will never modify their input, only returns the modified RDD.

-The whole set of above said transformations is executed when an action is called.
+The whole set of above said transformations are executed when an action is called.

 There are many transformation in Spark – map(), filter(), KeyBy(), Join(), groupByKey(), sort().